-I have to admit I have never made popcorn balls before, only rice krispy treats and even those I haven’t made in a long long time.
-So making these was tricky.
-And very very sticky.
-I am a s’mores fan, and I love different twists on s’mores like my Pina Colada S’mores, so these popcorn pops were fun to make.
-Plus as my husband said making them as pops you can hold on to the stick and your hands didn’t have to get all goopy.
+I am a huge s'mores fan, and I love different twists on s'mores like my Pina Colada S'mores, so these popcorn pops were fun to make.
+Plus as my husband said making them as pops you can hold on to the stick and your hands didn't have to get all goopy.
 Win Win!

 lick it wash it off your hands.

 If you haven't checked out Rachel's blog before, then you definitely should now.
 WWW.Rachelcooks.com She makes a variety of awesome recipes, sweet and savory, she posts about making homemade baby food ( which is what I did with my kiddos and is surprisingly easy) and she even does a really cool feature on other bloggers called " A day in the life" which I have gotten to meet and know other bloggers better.
 Its so fun learning about everyone who runs a food blog and sees we are all just as busy as one another!

 Stop by and check out the other awesome bloggers that are also wishing Rachel a Happy Birthday with this suprise virtual party:

 Samantha at Sweet Remedy with Red Cherry Sangria